This browser does not support the video element.

-A post-production company will remove background noise, fix audio issues, and remove talent stumbles.
+A podcast production studio will remove background noise, fix audio issues, and remove talent stumbles.
 Based on your brief and the overall feel you’re after, they can move dialogue around where needed, tighten up gaps, and delete awkward ‘talkover’ moments.
 Post-production plays a big part in making your podcast sound professional.

 The best podcasts are immersive, as the listener gets ‘lost’ in the content and feels like they’re a part of it.
 Anything that distracts them, including background noise and unbalanced volume levels, should be fixed.